 They are complementary because the dK-series can simplify the task of validating particular evolutionary models.
 Consider the case where a researcher wishes to validate a model for Internet evolution using historical connectivity information.
-The process would likely involve starting with an initial graph, e.g., reflecting connectivity from 5 years ago, and generating a variety of larger graphs, e.g., reflecting modern-day connectivity.
+The process would likely involve starting with an initial graph, e.g., reflecting connectivity from five years ago, and generating a variety of larger graphs, e.g., reflecting modern-day connectivity.
 Of course, the resulting graphs will not match known modern connectivity exactly.
 Currently, validation would require showing that the graph matches "well enough" for all known ad hoc graph properties.
-Using the dK-series however, it is sufficient to demonstrate that the resulting graphs are dK-random for an appropriate value of d, i.e., constrained by the dK-distribution of modern Internet graphs (with d = 3 known to be sufficient in this case).
-As long as the resulting graphs fall in the dK-random space, the theory of dK-randomness explains any variation from ground truth.
-This methodology also addresses the issue of defining "well enough" above: dK-space exploration can quantify the expected variation in ad hoc properties not fully specified by a particular dKdistribution.
+Using the dK-series however, it is sufficient to demonstrate that the resulting graphs are dK-random for an appropriate value of d, i.e., constrained by the dK-distribution of modern Internet graphs, with d=3 known to be sufficient in this case.
+As long as the resulting graphs fall in the dK-random space, the nature of dK-randomness explains any graph metric variation from ground truth.
+This methodology also addresses the issue of defining "well enough" above: dK-space exploration can quantify the expected variation in ad hoc properties not fully specified by a particular dK-distribution.

-The approaches are symmetric in that they both attempt to generate graph models that accurately capture values of topology metrics observed in real networks.
+The two approaches are symmetric in that they both attempt to generate graph models that accurately capture values of topology metrics observed in real networks.
 Both approaches have inherent tradeoffs between accuracy and complexity.
 Achieving higher accuracy with the dK-series requires greater numbers of statistical constraints with increasing d.
-The number of these constraints is upper-bounded by $n^d$ (the size of dK-distribution matrices) times the number of possible simple connected d-sized graphs [28].
+The number of these constraints is upper-bounded by n^d (the size of dK-distribution matrices) times the number of possible simple connected d-sized graphs [28].
 Achieving higher accuracy with network evolution modeling requires richer sets of system-specific external parameters [6].
 Every such parameter represents a degree of freedom in a model.
 By tuning larger sets of external parameters, one can more closely match observed data.
-It could be the case that the number of parameters required to characterize the evolution of the Internet is smaller than the number of constraints required by the dK-series (this remains to be seen).
-However, with the dK-series, the same set of constraints applies to any network, including social, biological, and physical.
-With evolution modeling, one must develop a separate model for each network.
+It could be the case-which remains to be seen-that the number of parameters needed for evolution modeling is smaller than the number of constraints required by the dK-series to characterize the modern Internet structure with the same degree of accuracy.
+However, with the dK-series, the same set of constraints applies to any networks, including social, biological, communication, etc. With evolution modeling, one must develop a separate model for each specific network.